 As stated yesterday, we don't warranty air products because of their short life span and so many things that can go wrong with air.
 We still sell them from time to time if this is what the customer wants.
 But we try to get the customer to convert the vehicle to springs.
 Some do, some don't.
 The life that you got out of these bags is better than most cases.
 Sorry we can't help.
 It was nice talking to you.
 Have a Happy New Year."

 I might add that when I removed the failed springs, I found the DOM clock on the springs indicated a date stamping of October 2003.
 These springs sat on someone's shelf for ~2.5 years before my purchase and installation, hardly a great recipe for the longevity of rubber parts.

 I have not had any further contact with Strutmasters after receipt of the 'You're out of luck e-mail'.
-It appears there is no reason to, that is why I am posting here in hopes that others will not buy into their products and fall into their 'Gotcha' trap.
+It appears there is no reason to, that is why I am posting here in hopes that others will not buy into their products and fall into their 'gotcha' trap.
+Buyer beware!

 Get everyone's first and last name if you must deal with them!!
 They actually had the nerve to get testy on the phone with me to boot.
 TERRIBLE customer service.
 If these people worked for me, they'd be fired so fast their heads would spin.
 I would NEVER allow this to go on in my company.
 Unbelievable.
 I would NEVER recommend doing business with this company.
 Use them at your own risk.
 You've been warned.